Central Body Components

 Orbital Element Definition

-Semimajor Axis One-half the distance along the long axis of the elliptical orbit.
-Enter a value in the selected distance unit.
+Semimajor Axis Represents one-half the distance along the long axis of the elliptical orbit, with a value in the selected distance unit.

-Eccentricity The ratio of the distance between the two foci of the ellipse and its major axis.
-Dimensionless.
+Eccentricity This is a dimentionless ratio of the distance between the two foci of the ellipse and its major axis.

-Inclination The angle from the Z axis of the inertial coordinate system to the orbit angular velocity vector.
-Enter a value in the selected angle unit.
+Inclination Represents the angle from the Z axis of the inertial coordinate system to the orbit angular velocity vector, with a value in the selected angle unit.

-Right Ascension of Ascending Node The angle from the X axis of the inertial coordinate system to the point where the orbit crosses the X-Y plane in the +Z direction.
-Enter a value in the selected angle unit.
+Right Ascension of Ascending Node Represents the angle from the X axis of the inertial coordinate system to the point where the orbit crosses the X-Y plane in the +Z direction, with a value in the selected angle unit.

-Argument of Periapsis The angle measured in the direction of the body's orbital motion, and in the orbit plane, from the ascending node to the periapsis of the orbit.
-Enter a value in the selected angle unit.
+Argument of Periapsis Represents the angle measured in the direction of the body's orbital motion, and in the orbit plane, from the ascending node to the periapsis of the orbit.
+It has a value in the selected angle unit.

-Mean Longitude The sum of the Right Ascension of the Ascending Node, the Argument of Periapsis, and the Mean Anomaly.
-Enter a value in the selected angle unit.
+Mean Longitude Represents the sum of the Right Ascension of the Ascending Node, the Argument of Periapsis, and the Mean Anomaly, with a value in the selected angle unit.

-An accurate Mean Longitude Rate is essential, since the propagator uses this value rather than the gravitational parameter of the user-defined central body.
+An accurate Mean Longitude Rate is essential, since the propagator uses this value rather than the gravitational parameter of a user-defined central body.